 What is the Coronavirus?

 Myth: The coronavirus is new.

-Fact: Yes and no. Technically, this strain or version of the coronavirus — called 2019-nCoV or the Wuhan coronavirus — is new to humans, although previously, it lived in animals.
+Fact: Yes and no. This particular type, or strain, of coronavirus — now called SARS-CoV-2— is new to humans, although previously, it lived in animals.
 SARS-CoV-2 causes a respiratory illness that’s called COVID-19 (which stands for “coronavirus disease 2019”).

 Myth: My child is sniffling.
 It’s probably the coronavirus.

 Fact: Your child probably doesn’t have COVID-19 if they haven’t been traveling or in close contact with someone with confirmed COVID-19.
 But, it’s hard to be sure if someone is infected with coronavirus without testing.

 The symptoms of COVID-19 are similar to those of the flu, which right now is also very common.
 Public health officials around the country are recommending that anyone showing the following flu-like respiratory symptoms call their doctor for guidance:

 Coronavirus symptoms can show up anywhere from 2 to 14 days after you’re exposed to the virus.

 Call your doctor immediately for guidance or call 911 if you develop severe respiratory symptoms or also have: